bcons009/Video-Steganography-Utility/README.md

 Last updated: 4/17/19

+**Note:**
+- FFMPEG must be installed on your system in order for this program to work.
+- This program runs using command line arguments, and has been primarily tested for Linux environments.
-Note: Any .txt file can be used for encryption purposes, but I've left "pom.txt" as an example text file for quick testing purposes.
+- Any .txt file can be used for encryption purposes, but I've left "pom.txt" as an example text file for quick testing purposes.

 ## To Compile